Our favorite local dining attractions (names connect to website):

 Mostly staying West of 280, all available via country roads).

 Longtime roadhouse and beer garden, now under new ownership and thriving.
 Can be busy (and, can be easier if you walk; at the lower end of Golden Oak, at the upper end of the road barrier, you'll find a path that takes you down and avoids having to walk on the street on that tricky curve).
-Busy days mean a 90-minute maximum; all ordering is via your mobile device, and there is a great menu, wine list, and full bar.
+Busy days mean a 2-hour maximum; you can ask to go into the bar inside (or just go in, like an ordinary bar); all ordering is via your mobile device, and there is a great menu, wine list, and full bar.
 Played a part in the origin of the Internet: https://www.theguardian.com/technology/2016/jul/15/how-the-internet-was-invented-1976-arpa-kahn-cerf

 Locally owned, best carnitas in town, and the owner, Don Pilar, is also a renowned Tequila distiller. https://www.donpilar.com/